tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 We believe the following guidelines do not apply (or not completely) in our case:

-- "KISS": The KISS principle is separated between how the _program itself_ should be simple and how it should be simple for the end user.
+- "KISS": The KISS chapter of the guidelines is separated between how the _program itself_ should be simple and how it should be simple _for the end user_.
 The _end user_ part of it is not really relevant for us as we do not really have _users_ but more _potential attackers_ that are the players.
-We will still review it a little, but not in depth.
+We will thus only review the part about the _program itself_

-- "Promote Privacy": This one is directly related to _end users_ and even more to _human beings_, it does not apply to our implementaiton that has Python AI code as _end user_.
+- "Promote Privacy": This chapter is directly related to _end users_ and even more to _human beings_, it does not apply to our  implementaiton that has Python AI code as _end user_.

-- "Remember That Hiding Secrets Is Hard": Our program is both OpenSource and not compiled, which means that there is basically absolutely no secrets anywhere.
+- "Remember That Hiding Secrets Is Hard": Our program is both OpenSource and not compiled.
+Moreover, we do not use any secret-based technique like serial or private key or seed.
 Moreover, this guideline is mostly about commercial-related activites, protecting data that belongs to someone, etc. which is not really our case.

 - "Be Reluctant To Trust" & "Use Your Community Resources": Those two chapters of the guidelines are entirely focused on off-the-shell components and libraries.
 They invite not to trust blindly and explain trust is transitive.
 They also deal with the fact _widely used_ software is _less likely_ to be buggy but without being a certitude.
 We do not use